kianenigma/kianenigma.github.io/src/site/notes/Posts/Runtime Function Onboarding 2024.md

 Let's be honest: Web3 is a complicated space, for both engineers and non-engineers.
 Only a few are knowledgeable enough to have a high level understanding of *everything*.
 Most of us are new in this space.
 Moreover, this space (and Parity) move really fast.
 What you know today might need an update in 6 months.

-So, in short: There is a million things to (re)learn, and asking those who know better than you is the most wise thing you can do.
+So, in short: There are a million things to (re)learn, and asking those who know better than you is the wisest thing you can do.
 As the saying goes: "*The only dumb question is the one you don't ask*".

-But, there is a few notes that you should keep in mind about questions:
+But, there are a few notes that you should keep in mind about questions:

 > [!info] Asking Questions 101
 > * First, while we assert there is no such thing as dumb questions, there is such a thing as a *lazy question*.
 That is, when you are told to "do `x`" by person `A`, and then you go to person `B` and as "hey, how do I do `x`?"
 This might be seen as a lazy question, and not so cool to do it often.
 A good question should indicate that you have put some effort into the matter yourself, and are now seeking validation of your progress.